Frances Woolley: Education

-Frances Woolley received a B.A.
+Woolley received a B.A.
 (Hon) from Simon Fraser University in British Columbia in 1985.
-She received a M.A. in Economics from Queen's University in Ontario in 1986, and went on to pursue her Ph.D. in Economics in London School of Economics (LSE), where she graduated in 1990.
+She received a M.A. in economics from Queen's University in Ontario in 1986, and went on to pursue her Ph.D. in economics in London School of Economics (LSE), where she graduated in 1990.
 At LSE, her thesis was Economic Models of Family Decision Making, with Applications to Intergenerational Justice.

 Career

 Teaching

-Frances Woolley started as a Visiting Lecturer in the Department of Economics at University of British Columbia from 1989 to 1990.
-In 1997, she worked as a Visiting Assistant Professor in the Department of Economics at Simon Fraser University.
-From 1990 to 1998, she worked in Carleton University as Assistant Professor, where she later became Associate Professor from 1998 to 2003 and Professor starting 2003.
-From 2013 to 2016, she also served as the Associate Dean of Curriculum and Planning at Faculty of Public Affairs at Carleton University.
+Woolley started as a visiting lecturer in the department of economics at University of British Columbia from 1989 to 1990.
+In 1997, she worked as a visiting assistant professor in the department of economics at Simon Fraser University.
+From 1990 to 1998, she worked in Carleton University as assistant professor, where she later became associate professor from 1998 to 2003 and professor starting 2003.
+From 2013 to 2016, she also served as the associate dean of curriculum and planning at faculty of public affairs at Carleton University.

 Editorial

-In 2007, Frances Woolley served as the member on the Editorial Board of Journal of Socio-Economics.
-From 1999 to 2004 and from 2007 onward, she has been on the Editorial Board of Feminist Economics, where she also served as the Book Reviews Editor and Associate Editor from 2004 to 2005 and Associate Editor from 2005 to 2007.
-From 2005 to 2008, she was the Associate Editor of Review of Economics of the Household, where she holds the position of Co-Editor from 2009 to 2012.
-From 2007 to 2011, Frances Woolley was also the Business Editor of Canadian Public Policy.
+In 2007, Woolley served as the member on the editorial board of Journal of Socio-Economics.
+From 1999 to 2004 and from 2007 onward, she has been on the editorial board of Feminist Economics, where she also served as the book reviews editor and associate editor from 2004 to 2005 and associate editor from 2005 to 2007.
+From 2005 to 2008, she was the associate editor of Review of Economics of the Household, where she holds the position of co-editor from 2009 to 2012.
+From 2007 to 2011, Woolley was also the business editor of Canadian Public Policy.

 Selected work

-Frances Woolley's research interests and expertise include but not limited to economics of the family, gender and intra-household inequality, taxation/benefits of/for families, interdisciplinarity and feminist economics.
+Woolley's research interests and expertise include but not limited to economics of the family, gender and intra-household inequality, taxation/benefits of/for families, interdisciplinarity and feminist economics.